 Do I need to fertilize tomato seedlings?

 Seedlings will need fertilizer once they are about 2 weeks old.
-We usually don’t fertilizer until after we’ve transplanted them from the small cell seed starting trays.
+We usually don’t fertilize until after we’ve transplanted them from the small cell seed starting trays.

 Caring for tomato seedlings after they sprout